brettwooldridge/SparseBitSet/README.md

 ### TL;DR
 Basically, if you need to set a large number of bits, or bits at extremely high offsets, you probably want to use this Sparse BitSet.
 All other alternatives are essentialy off the table; the Java BitSet class is a non-starter.
+Performance is superior in almost all cases to the standard Java BitSet.

 ### Preface
 You know how the internets are; a link that exists today is gone tomorrow.
 A while ago I had a need for an efficient